Business Administration

 - receive a grade of B or better in the MBA classes taken while still an undergraduate student

-If any of these requirements is violated, the student will be withdrawn from the ABM program.
-If a student is withdrawn from the ABM program, they will retain credit for the courses already taken in the program.
+If any of these requirements are violated, the student will be withdrawn from the ABM program.
+If a student is withdrawn or personally elects to withdraw from the ABM program, any graduate course completed will no longer be eligible to be shared between degrees.
+The student must determine how they would like to apply the credit earned.

 Once the undergraduate student has completed all requirements for graduation, their undergraduate degree may be awarded.